 Being identified as a pet owner, rather than being defined as someone with a mental health problem was also viewed as important in terms of self-identity and reducing felt stigma.

-You’re just walking a dog and that’s kind of all they see about you, and there’s no kind of like barrier up because, oh, you’ve got a mental health problem, and there’s always kind of stigmatise about you.
-So it’s just kind of like, yeah, I guess it can just be kind of like a nice kind of like just [being]… ID4, 2 cats, female
+You’re just walking a dog and that’s kind of all they see about you, and there’s no kind of like barrier up because, oh, you’ve got a mental health problem, and [then] there’s always kind of [something to] stigmatise about you.
+ID4, 2 cats, female

-The impact of losing a companion animal
+The devestation of losing a companion animal

-The strength of relationships can often be implied by the grief people experience when such relationships are lost.
+The strength of relationships can be implied by the grief people experience and express when such relationships are lost.
 Five participants described the loss of a pet within the 12 month follow-up period.
 Reasons for losses included death/loss of an animal, giving the pet away because they felt unable to care for them or pets being taken away during a hospital stay.
-The impact of losing animals could be devastating and this was exacerbated if the participants had limited support from elsewhere or experienced guilt as a result of losing their pet.
+The impact of losing animals could be devastating and exacerbated if participants had limited support from elsewhere or experienced guilt as a result of the loss.

 …And it broke my heart when he died, ooh…Jesus!
 And I thought, I’ve lost everything now.
 ID7, male, 3 birds

-Given the aforementioned importance of, and reliance on relationships with pets, the experience of loss was particularly difficult for people included in the study.
-This related not only to the loss of companionship and emotional support but also the loss of routine associated with caring for animal considered important to individuals’ self-management.
+Given the reliance on relationships with pets, the experience of loss was particularly difficult not only due to a loss of companionship and emotional support but of routine activities associated with caring for animal forming a central element to individuals’ self-management strategies.

 With the hamster dying it was kind of like there’s no one to kind of always be there, like… …[and] just to look after, because she obviously needed me to look after her and stuff because she couldn’t do it herself, so I kind of like lost that kind of responsibility [too].
 ID8, male, 1 hamster

-It appeared that losing an animal reinforced the sense of loss and lack of control participants felt in their lives generally which negatively impacted on self-care.
+It appeared that losing an animal reinforced a sense of loss and control to life in generall which negatively impacted on self-care.

 I’ve also met people who’ve had, like, dogs and cats, and they’ve had to have them removed or taken away.
 A lot of the people who I come in contact with in my work, they’ve had a pet, people with mental health issues, they’ve had pets, but when they’ve become unwell they’d be taken away from them.
 So I would imagine that they would suffer another element of loss.
 ID11, female, 1 cat

-It appeared that while it was possible to replace the support provided by animals by getting another pet and it was possible to get a different type of pet in relation to changing circumstances and need, there was a period of grieving which was required during which it was not considered possible to get another animal.
-Pressures to replace animals too quickly were seen as further examples of the lack of understanding on the part of others.
+It appeared that while it was possible to replace the support provided by a pet by getting another and it was possible in theory to replace, there was a period of grieving which was required during which it was not considered possible to get another animal.
+Whilst undoubedly an experience of pet owners in general -pressures to replace animals too quickly were seen as further examples of the lack of understanding on the part of others of the meaning and value attributed to a lost pet for an everyday sense of equilibrium.
 Two participants who described the loss of an animal over the 12-month period said they felt unable to get another pet in the foreseeable future despite the ascribed benefits because the loss had been so difficult to deal with on top of their mental health problems.